-- Please observe all speed limits in the parking lot. - Always park in a designated spot.
-The center lot is for drop-off/ pickup only. - Hold the hands of any children you escort from the car to the front door. - Once inside the center, turn your cell phone on, vibrate and refrain from using the cell phone until you leave the - No drinks, water, food, or cell phone use in the children's environment.
+• Please observe all speed limits in the parking lot.

+- Always park in a designated spot.
+The center lot is for drop-off/ pickup only. - Hold the hands of any children you escort from the car to the front door. - Once inside the center, turn your cell phone off or on vibrate and refrain from using the cell phone until you leave the building. - No drinks, water, food, or cell phone use is allowed in children's environment.